-My begging for an answer usually stems from the fact that I am terrible at making decisions.
-Or hate making them or is it that I hate just the thinking about it?
+Usually, I beg for answers because I am terrible at making decisions.
+Or hate making them or I just hate the time spent thinking or worrying about it?
+But decisions are a funny thing.

-At a minimum, the way I make huge decisions is probably not wise… choices are a complete snap thing for me.
-Little decisions, I am crippled by.
-Large decisions like quitting a job on a whim, yep no problem.
+Little decisions cripple me but I can make large decisions (like quitting a job on a whim) with little problem.
 I can make them in the blink of an eye.
 (I’ve done that one three times, and thank you, God, for allowing me to land on my feet each time.
 More blessed than I deserve, big guy!)

 Sell my house and not have another?
 Sure.
 Decide that, do that and be living with a complete stranger two months later?
 Been there, doing that right now.

 Bear with me, I am going somewhere with this.

 I do believe God was in that decision, subtly, the entire way.
 I’ve been here almost exactly a year now and as I contemplate my next move – I’m analyzing options and trying to listen for God’s nod (or frown) at my next move.
 Really, I really am trying to practice better decision-making.

 I’m considering going even more gypsy (minimalist) for my living situation.
 My family thinks I’m nuts and making myself not to care is as liberating as living a more minimalist life.

 I spent almost sixty days away from home last year and expect that to increase this year.
 So why does “home” have to be something I own and have responsibility for, when I spend less and less time there?